Quantum Singular Value Decomposer

 Note that the Schmidt rank $\chi$ is in itself a first measure of entanglement.
 Furthermore, the usefulness of the SVD can be illustrated by computing the von Neumann entropy $S$ of this state for the $A$-$B$ bipartition: $S=-\rm{Tr }\left(\rho_A \log\rho_A\right) = -\rm{Tr }\left(\rho_B \log\rho_B\right)=-\sum_{i=1}^\chi \lambda_i^2 \log \lambda_i^2$.
 It also follows that all R\'enyi entropies can be computed once the eigenvalues of the SVD are known \cite{renyi}.

 The classical construction of the SVD can only be used on an actual quantum state after performing its full tomography.
-Indeed, for a state made out of $n$ qubits it is necessary to carry an exponential number of measurements to reconstruct the original tensor $c_{ij}$ \cite{tomography} and then perform all the computations sketched above.
-That means that it is necessary to have a large amount of copies of the state we want to analyze, and be ready to only find an approximation given the uncertainty of measurements.
+Indeed, for a state made out of $n$ qubits it is necessary to perform measurements in $3^n$ different settings (\ie one for each non-commuting combination of tensor products of Pauli operators $\{\sigma_x, \sigma_y, \sigma_z\}$) to reconstruct the original tensor $c_{ij}$ \cite{tomography}, and then perform all the computations sketched above.
 Furthermore, the classical computation of the entropy to be performed from the tensor describing the state may get out of reach for large systems, since it scales exponentially with the number of qubits.

-{\sl \bf Circuit for Quantum Singular Value Decomposer (QSVD).} Here we present a novel way to compute the eigenvalues and obtain the physical eigenvectors of the SVD of a pure state $\ket_{AB}$ using a quantum circuit, that we shall name QSVD for Quantum Singular Value Decomposer.
-Our technique also needs copies of the original state and will work within controlled errors.
+{\sl \bf Circuit for Quantum Singular Value Decomposer (QSVD)} Here we present a novel way to compute the eigenvalues and obtain the physical eigenvectors of the SVD of a pure state $\ket_{AB}$ using a quantum circuit, that we shall name QSVD for Quantum Singular Value Decomposer.
+Our technique needs copies of the original state.

 The key idea of our method is to find a circuit that provides the following transformation of the original state: \beq U_A\otimes V_B\,\ket_{AB} = \sum_{i=1}^\chi \lambda_i\,e^{i\alpha_i}|e_i\ra_A|e_i\ra_B\,, \eeq where $U_A|u_i\ra_A=e^{i\beta_i}|e_i\ra_A$ and $V_B|v_i\ra_B=e^{i\gamma_i}|e_i\ra_B$, with $\alpha_i=\beta_i+\gamma_i \in[0,2\pi)$; the $i$ in the exponent is the imaginary unit.